-If under the discretion of the principal investigator the patient is able to return home and receive Omegaven®, the patient is required to return to Boston every 2 months or other mutually agreed upon schedule for evaluation and follow up.
+If under the discretion of the principal investigator the patient is able to return home and receive Omegaven®, the patient is required to return to Children's Hospital & Medical Center every 2 months or other mutually agreed upon schedule for evaluation and follow up.
 The Principle Investigator also requires for arrangements to be made through the patient's home health care agency for the required weekly or monthly blood draws the patient will need while at home in order to remain on Omegaven®.
-The lab results then must be faxed to Children's Hospital Boston in a timely manner.
+The lab results then must be faxed to Children's Hospital & Medical Center in a timely manner.
 Additionally, measures will be taken to decrease the chance of administration errors when Omegaven® is given in the home.
 Families will be provided with a letter outlining strategies for reducing medication administration errors, such as independent double-checks.
-Also, families will be provided with fish stickers to be affixed to their Omegaven® pump to decrease the likelihood of using the incorrect pump to administer Omegaven®.

-Dose reduction will occur if there is evidence of lipid intolerance (serum triglycerides > 200mg/dL) or evidence of bleeding.
+Dose reduction will occur if there is evidence of lipid intolerance (serum triglycerides $>$ 200mg/dL) or evidence of bleeding.
 Growth indices include weight, length, and head circumference will also be monitored.